lformaggia/Pacs_BGLgeom_Ilaria_Mattia/README.md

 while GetFEM++ and the MANworks library are used only for the network diffusion application.
-We specify here the requirements for the first three libraries; for the last two, see the README file in the 'network_diffusion' folder.
+We specify here the requirements for the first three libraries; for the last two, see the README file in the `network_diffusion` folder.

 ##### Boost Graph Library